What does the Children's Rights Report 2017 say?

 - are exposed to violence.

-Australia needs to listen to children and work harder to help them.
+Australia needs to listen to children and young people and work harder to help them.